-Modification alternative: Chair Squats
+Modification alternative: chair squats (opens in new tab)

 First time squatters will often find it hard to set their hips back and keep their heels grounded.
 If you’re having that difficulty, try practicing the squat with a chair.
 Aim your hips back and find the seat with your tailbone.
 You can sit all the way down, or just tap the seat with your buttocks.
 Stand back up, squeezing the glutes and keeping the core engaged.

-Progression alternative: Pause Squats
+Progression alternative: pause squats (opens in new tab)

 To amp up your basic squat, throw in a pause!
 Start the squat as described above.
 Once you’ve reached the end of your range, pause and hold that position for 5-10 seconds.
 Squeeze your glutes and slowly return to standing.

 5. Reverse lunge